US President Joe Biden signs series of orders, including rejoining Paris climate accord | DW | 20.01.2021

 The US president signed an executive order to rejoin the Paris climate agreement as part of a series of Day One actions to reverse course on immigration, climate change, racial equity and the handling of coronavirus.

-The United States President Joe Biden signed an executive order on Wednesday rejoining the international Paris climate accord, aiming to reverse some of the former President Donald Trump's policies.
+US President Joe Biden signed an executive order on Wednesday rejoining the Paris climate accord, aiming to reverse some of the former President Donald Trump's policies.

-The US comes together with almost 200 other countries in the Paris Agreement, through which countries monitor their fossil fuel emissions and work towards reducing carbon pollution.
+The US comes together with 189 other countries in the Paris Agreement, through which countries monitor their fossil fuel emissions and work towards reducing carbon pollution.
 The US left the accord at the behest of Donald Trump, who announced the departure in 2017.

 Biden also signed an executive order mandating that people wear face masks in all federal buildings and on federal lands in an effort to prevent the spread of the coronavirus.